 Use only clinician time, not staff member time, when using time to select an office/outpatient code and the add-on prolonged care code.

 New prolonged care code 99417

-CPT developed a prolonged care code, which we’ll see when the 2021 books are released, for each additional 15 minutes of time spent on the calendar day of service.
+CPT® developed a prolonged care code, which is in the 2021 CPT®, for each additional 15 minutes of time spent on the calendar day of service.
 This prolonged services code is used to report total time, both with and without direct patient contact, after the time threshold for 99205 or 99215 is met.
-If time is spent performing other services identified by a CPT code, do not include that time in the office visit or prolonged care service.
+If time is spent performing other services identified by a CPT® code, do not include that time in the office visit or prolonged care service.
 The total time of 15 minutes must be met to report 99417, not the midpoint time.

 (Use 99417 in conjunction with 99205, 99215)

 (Do not report 99417 in conjunction with 99354, 99355, 99358, 99359, 99415, 99416)

 (Do not report 99417 for any time unit less than 15 minutes) Can’t get rid of the line space above

 Notice the editorial comments.
 This new add-on prolonged services code may only be used with 99205 and 99215.
 It may not be used with any other office/outpatient code.
 It may not be used on the same date as non-face-to-face prolonged care codes 99358, 99359 or face-to-face prolonged care codes 99354, 99355.
 And, the time reported must be 15 minutes, not 7.5 minutes.
 The entire 15 minutes must be done, in order to add on this new, prolonged services code to 99215 and 99205.